Martha Settle Putney: Early life

 Martha Settle was born to Oliver and Ida Settle of Norristown, Pennsylvania, on November 9, 1916.
 Her father worked as a laborer to support his wife and eight children.

 As a young woman, she helped garner black votes for a candidate for Congress whom she had heard speak.
 The candidate won, and with his help she got a scholarship to Howard University, where she received a bachelor's degree (1939) and master's degree in history (1940).

 She remained in Washington where, despite her academic credentials, she was unable to get a teaching job.
 She settled instead for a statistical clerk position with the War Manpower Commission.
 In 1943 she enlisted in the Women's Army Corps, which had been created the previous year.
 Interviewed years later, she explained her decision this way: "The Corps, which was then less than a year old, promised an opportunity to become a commissioned officer.
 Though I had a master's degree in history, I refused to go any further south for a job, so the promise of a commission was the best option available."

 Women's Army Corps

 Martha Settle was one of 40 African-American women selected for the Women's Army Corps (WAC) in 1943.
-She soon earned the rank of Lieutenant and was assigned to a basic training company at Fort Des Moines, Iowa.
+Initially commissioned as commanding officer, she soon earned the rank of third officer—similar to a second lieutenant in the WAC—and was assigned to a basic training company at Fort Des Moines, Iowa.
+She was also one of the five black WACs in the 35th Officer Candidate School class.
 Her duties there included leading drills and teaching calisthenics.
 She asked for, and was granted, permission to attend Adjutant General's School in San Antonio to train for an executive or administrative position.
 This led to an assignment as commanding officer of a WAC Hospital Company at the Gardiner General Hospital in Chicago, a position she held for the rest of the war.